audramatar/dungeon/README.md

-# This is a dumb game

-That will hopefully have randomly generated dungeons.
-We'll see how far I get.
+# Dungeon

+This really needs a better name.
+But the idea of this will be a randomly generated dungeon crawling roguelike.

+## How to Play

+Download the repo
+Run `bundle install` in repo folder
+Run `ruby main.rb`